 The job of the city clerk comes with a lot of pain points, but being bored on the job isn’t one of them.
 Rather, the role of the city clerk is one of the busiest, most multifaceted government jobs.
 It’s a managerial position that requires a wealth of responsibility in multiple areas of government work.
-In our recent iCompass, a Diligent brand, survey, municipal clerks shared the top three challenges that they expected to face over the next 12–18 months.
+In an iCompass survey, now Community by Diligent, municipal clerks shared the top three challenges that they expected to face over the next 12–18 months.

 Municipal clerks are concerned about: 1) continuing to have a heavy workload; 2) modifying an existing program or service; and 3) implementing new technology.
-With iCompass, a Diligent brand’s, innovative solutions for municipal governments, that third concern is actually the answer to all three of their top challenges.
+With Community by Diligent, that third concern is actually the answer to all three of their top challenges.

 The Role of the City Clerk

 Those who work in government offices often see the role of the municipal clerk as the jack-of-all-trades — a role that municipal clerks readily accept.
 Something that adds to the pressure for municipal clerks is that others expect them to master every task and complete them all within the constraints of a normal, fast-paced workday.

 Municipal clerks interface with numerous other individuals during the course of the workday.
 At any given time, they may receive a request from the City Manager, city officials, department heads, outside agencies, organizations or members of the public.
 Clerks must know and understand the laws, local policies and local guidelines.

 Among their other duties, municipal clerks spend much of their time handling documents and managing records, often without the proper resources to manage them appropriately.
 Other staff members may try to be helpful with records, but without a formal system and proper training, that “help” can complicate records management further.

 As if the municipal clerks’ regular duties were not enough, they need to step-up their pace when council meetings and elections are looming, as clerks play a prominent role in preparing for both of them.